Glavo/kala-compress/README.md

 you can optionally add dependencies on some of them without importing the entire Kala Compress.
 (The size of Kala Compress core jar is less than 90KB)

-The appearance of `ArchiveStreamFactory` and `CompressorStreamFactory` has not changed, but the inside has been remodeled to find the optional component through `ServiceLoader` at runtime, so they are no longer dependent on them at compile time.
+`ArchiveStreamFactory` and `CompressorStreamFactory` have been refactored internally so that they no longer have hard dependencies on all compressors and archivers, but instead look them up dynamically at runtime.

 Each module provides its `module-info.class`, so it can work well with `jlink`.